 History of the Castle

-The Castle, believed to be standing on Roman remains, is a key part of the regions history.
-Whilst the Pennington family have recorded evidence of it being their home since 1208, some records go back further suggesting that the family have been here since at least 1026.
+The Castle, nestled in Cumbria, believed to be standing on Roman remains, is a key part of the region’s history.
+Whilst the Pennington family have recorded evidence of this historic house as being their home since 1208 when lands were granted to Alan de Penitone, some records go back further suggesting that the family have been here since at least 1026.

-The lands were granted to Alan de Penitone in 1208, and fifty years later a castle was built by Gamel de Mulcastre.
-This was enlarged in the next century when a pele tower was erected on Roman foundations, part of its fabric being incorporated in the south-west tower.
+A castle was built in the later 13th century and enlarged in the 14th when a pele tower was erected on Roman foundations (which would date back to 79AD), part of its fabric being incorporated in the south-west tower.
 A coin from the time of Emperor Theodosius (AD380) has been found, and there is also a Victor ring.

-In 1917, Gamel's brother, the fifth and last Lord Muncaster died and the estate reverted to his mother's family, the Ramsdens, who had played a notable part in the history of Yorkshire.
-With them they brought many of their possessions, including the Ramsden family portraits.
+The fifth and last Lord Muncaster, Gamel’s brother, died in 1917 and the Muncaster estate passed to his mother’s family, the Ramsdens, who carried out extensive works in the gardens and brought many of their possessions, including the Ramsden family portraits, to Muncaster.
 In those days the estate still extended to 23,000 acres.